Breakfast Sliders Recipe (Bacon & Sausage)

 - Season eggs with some salt and pepper.

-- Melt the butter and mix the salt, pepper and garlic powder in.
+- Melt the 4 tablespoons butter and mix salt and pepper and 1 teaspoon garlic powder in.

 - Grease a large baking dish (big enough to fit all of your sliders) with some of the butter.

-- Add the bottoms of your slider buns to the dish.
+- Cut the rolls in half lengthwise (if they are not pre-split) and add the bottoms of your slider buns to the dish.

 - Bake for 10 minutes at 375 degrees F until browned on top.